GENI-NSF/geni-tools/README-stitching.txt

 contact aggregates that are involved in the circuits you request - nodes you are trying to reserve in the RSpec that are not linked with a stitching link may not be reserved, because stitcher may not know the URL to contact that aggregate.
-If there is an aggregate nickname for the component manager URN in your RSpec with a matching URL, stitcher should find it.
+HOWEVER, if there is an aggregate nickname for the component manager URN in your RSpec with a matching URL, stitcher should find it.